vishcrv/router/README.md

+# LLM Router API – Smart Model Selection for LLMs

 by vishnu and ivan

-# LLM Router API Documentation

-## Overview
+## 🔍 Overview

-This API dynamically routes prompts to the most appropriate Large Language Model (LLM) from a selection of 5 models:
+This API dynamically selects and routes a user's prompt to the best-suited LLM from a pool of 5 models:

 - DeepSeek R1
 - Mistral Small